"The Digital Pound" set like a bank note, showing Britannia seated, holding out an orange laurel leaf

 Bitcoin has NFTs Non-Fungible Tokens, effectively tradeable digital assets or tokens where each is unique. now.
 They’re called Ordinal Inscriptions, but what the heck is an Ordinal and what’s an Inscription?
 And why should you care?
 The arrival of NFTs in the Bitcoin universe has caused a fair amount of drama.
 Ordinal enjoyers welcome the shiny new hotness, while many others see a serious attack on Bitcoin – guzzling up blockspace that should have been used by normal financial transactions, miners ripping massive four-meg’er blocks full of spam; and an attack on the very fungibility In economics, fungibility is the property of a good or a commodity whose individual units are essentially interchangeable, and each of whose parts is indistinguishable from any other part. of Bitcoin.

 Ord, wallet software that runs alongside Bitcoin Core was released to the world in January 2023.
-Its creator, Casey Rodarmor, the inventor of Inscriptions and Ordinal theory has conceived of a way to use, or exploit Bitcoin’s Taproot script, enabling co-conspirators to store a large amount of arbitrary data within otherwise normal transactions created using ord.
-It uses a construction called an envelope – a piece of code within the Taproot witness part of a transaction that all the nodes of the network will skip over when validating it, but which contains stuff – arbitrary data that can be extracted by anyone who knows where to look.
+Its creator, Casey Rodarmor, the inventor of Inscriptions and Ordinal theory has conceived of a way to use, or perhaps exploit Bitcoin’s Taproot script, enabling co-conspirators to store a large amount of arbitrary data within otherwise normal transactions created using ord.
+It uses a clever construction he’s called an envelope – a piece of code within the Taproot witness part of a Bitcoin transaction that all the nodes of the network will skip over when running the script to validate the transaction, but which contains stuff include the un-runnable bit – arbitrary data that can be extracted by anyone who knows where to look.
 As this simply uses existing opcodes and an otherwise standard Taproot transaction, Inscriptions have debuted onto the Bitcoin mainnet with zero code changes to Bitcoin Core required.
 No developer consensus nor permission was needed nor asked to unleash ord.

 Ordinal theory does not require a sidechain or token aside from Bitcoin, and can be used without any changes to the Bitcoin network.
 It works right now.